AprilXu8168/AUDCurrency/README.md

  ### Todo Next

-- Add a "background service" to your api called CurrencyUpdater.
-Every (2 minutes in debug mode,  otherwise every hour) this should call currencyService.UpdateExchangeRates() (or whatever your function is called)
+- <s>Add a "background service" to your api called CurrencyUpdater.
+Every (2 minutes in debug mode,  otherwise every hour) this should call currencyService.UpdateExchangeRates()</s>

-- Package this all up in docker.
-For a way to fix your localhost issue
+- <s>Package this all up in docker.
+For a way to fix your localhost issue</s>

 - <s>Add requirements to readme doc</s>